-This zip file contains 40 geotiff rasters at a spatial resolution of 3 arc-seconds (approximately 100 m).
+This zip file contains 40 geotiff rasters at a spatial resolution of 3 arc-seconds (approximately 100-metre grid cells).
 Each raster provides gridded population estimates for an age-sex group per grid cell across Maniema.
 We provide 36 rasters for the commonly reported age-sex groupings of sequential age classes for males and females separately.
 These are labelled with either an "m"(male) or an "f" (female) followed by the number of the first year of the age class represented by the data. "f0" and "m0" are population counts of under 1-year olds for females and males, respectively. "f1" and "m1" are population counts of 1 to 4 year olds for females and males, respectively.
 Over 4 years old, the age groups are in five year bins labelled with a "5", "10", etc. Eighty year olds and over are represented by the groups "f80" and "m80".
 We provide four additional rasters that represent demographic groups often targeted by programmes and interventions.
-These are "under1" (all females and males under the age of 1), "under5" (all females and males under the age of 5), "under15" (all females and males under the age of 15) and "f15 49" (all females between the ages of 15 and 49, inclusive).
-These data were produced using age-sex proportions from the Malaria Indicator Cluster Survey (MICS) for the DRC for the year 2017.
-The age-sex proportions were applied to the gridded population estimates (COD\Maniema\province\population\v4\1\gridded.tif) to allocate the population to the different age-sex classes.
+These are "under1" (all females and males under the age of 1), "under5" (all females and males under the age of 15) and "f15_49" (all females between the ages of 15 and 49, inclusive).
+These data were produced using age-sex proportions from the 2024 WorldPop Global subnational population pyramids for the DRC.
+The age-sex proportions are available per a given province.
+The age-sex proportions were applied to the gridded population estimates (COD_Maniema_province_population_v4_2_gridded.tif) to allocate the population to the different age-sex classes.
 While this data represents population counts, values contain decimals, i.e. fractions of people.
 This is because both the input population data and agesex proportions contain decimals.
 For this reason, it is advised to aggregate the rasters at a coarser scale.
 For example, if four grid cells next to each other have values of 0.25 this indicates that there is 1 person of that age group somewhere in those four grid cells.